syncfusion-content/javascript-docs/js/PivotGrid/How-To.md

 {% endhighlight %}

 ### Current page number in series axis
-The [`seriesCurrentPage`](/api/js/ejpivotpager#members:seriescurrentpage) property is used to specify the current page number in series axis.
+The [`seriesCurrentPage`](/api/js/ejpivotpager#members:seriescurrentpage) property is used to specify the current page number in the series axis.

 {% highlight js %}